0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Evading Restrictions.md

 - Use the `#` character to indicate a URL fragment (`https://evil-host#expected-host`)
 - Leverage the DNS naming hierarchy to place required input into a fully-qualified DNS name that you control (`https://expected-host.evil-host`)
 - URL-encode characters to confuse the URL-parsing code. *This is particularly useful if the code that implements the filter handles URL-encoded characters differently than the code that performs the back-end HTTP request.* (`example@gmail.com` vs `example@gmail.com%0d`)
-- Exploit open redirection vulnerabilities to bypass strictly validated trusted domains (eg. imagine the server accepts only the domain weliketoshop.net, the following open redirect would allows an SSRF to 129.168.0.68: `http://weliketoshop.net/product/nextProduct?currentProductId=6&path=http://192.168.0.68/admin`)
+- Exploit [Open Redirection](Open%20Redirection.md) vulnerabilities to bypass strictly validated trusted domains (eg. imagine the server accepts only the domain weliketoshop.net, the following open redirect would allows an SSRF to 129.168.0.68: `http://weliketoshop.net/product/nextProduct?currentProductId=6&path=http://192.168.0.68/admin`)
 >[!example]
 >```http
 >POST /product/stock HTTP/1.1